subsite/snapshotbackup/README.md

 - Number of snapshots to keep

 -r, --rsync-args *ARGUMENTS*
-- Arguments to rsync (without dash prefix!) to override the script default `-a`
+- Arguments to rsync (without dash prefix!) to override the script default `-a` (equals `-rlptgoD`)
-- eg. ```-r rlptD```
+- Example: `-r rlptD` - do not preserve group or owner
+- Example: `-r aR` - preserve full paths

 -m, --mail-on-complete
-- Send an email on backup completion.
+- Send an email or Telegram message on backup completion.
 Sends test message to ERROR_MAIL if used without other arguments.

 -p, --permissions
 - Backup permissions separately with getfacl